-When you first begin working for yourself while you're receiving Social Security disability benefits, Social Security gives you the chance to try to start your business without losing your benefits.
+When you first begin working for yourself while you're receiving Social Security disability benefits, Social Security gives you the chance to try to work or start a business without losing your benefits.
 You have a total of nine months to try starting a business or freelancing, during what's called a "trial work period" (TWP).
-During the TWP, you won't lose benefits regardless of your earnings, as long as you report your work to the Social Security and you are still disabled.
+During the TWP, you won't lose benefits regardless of how high your earnings are, as long as you report your work to the Social Security and you are still disabled.

 Your trial work period starts when you begin to work for yourself and perform a "significant" amount of services.
 Social Security will find that your services are significant if you earn more than $1,050 (gross) per month or you work more than 80 hours in a month for your own business.

 Your trial work period will last a total of nine months during a five-year period.
 The months don't have to be consecutive.
 Again, a month counts toward the nine-month TWP whenever you work over 80 hours in a month or earn more than $1,050 (in 2023) in a month.

-During those nine months, you can make over the SGA amount ($1,350 in 2022) without having it affect your SSDI benefits.
-At the end of those nine months, if you are still working and Social Security decides that you are performing SGA, the agency will terminate your benefits.
+During those nine months, you can make over the SGA amount ($1,470 in 2023) without having it affect your SSDI benefits.
+At the end of those nine months, if you're still working and Social Security decides that you're performing SGA, the agency will terminate your benefits.

 Your Extended Period of Eligibility (EPE) begins the month after your TWP ends.
 If you don't have nine months that count as trial work, you aren't entitled to an EPE.